Ravindra Nanda: Career

 Nanda joined the University of Connecticut in 1972 after teaching two years at Loyola University in Maywood, IL.
 Over the last 39 years he moved from assistant professor to full professor in 1979.
 He assumed the position of Head of the Department of Orthodontics in 1992 and was promoted to lead the Department of Craniofacial Sciences in 2004, which include the divisions of Oral and Maxillofacial Surgery, Pediatric Dentistry, Advanced Education in General Dentistry, and Orthodontics.

 Nanda is a member and past president of the North Atlantic component of the Edward H. Angle Society of Orthodontists.
-Currently, Nanda is the editor-in-chief of Progress in Orthodontics, the associate editor of Journal of Clinical Orthodontics and on the editorial board of nine national and international orthodontic journals.
+Currently, Nanda is the former editor-in-chief of Progress in Orthodontics, the associate editor of Journal of Clinical Orthodontics and on the editorial board of nine national and international orthodontic journals.
+In 2025, Nanda was named Editor-in-Chief Emeritus of Progress in Orthodontics following his tenure as editor-in-chief of the journal.
 He is a member of the American Dental Association, the Connecticut State Dental Association, the Hartford Dental Society, the American Association of Orthodontics, the European Orthodontic Society, the International Association of Dental Research, and the College of Diplomats of the American Board of Orthodontists He has authored and edited seven textbooks and more than 200 publications and peer-reviewed journals.
 He has given keynote lectures in more than 40 countries and has received awards and honors from U.S and international orthodontic organizations.
 Most recently Dr. Nanda was honored with a Life Time Membership to the Indian Orthodontic Society (IOS), at the 8th APOC in New Delhi, India.